georgizk/ims-release/README.md

 GOROOT = /usr/local/go
 ```

-Assuming you installed Go to the default directory (above).
+This guide assumes you installed Go to the default directory (above).
 You can verify that your install worked by running

 ```
 go version